Amazon’s New Deferred Transactions Policy: What Sellers Need to Know

 Important notes to the adjustment - Instructions to CPAs

-If you and your CPA decide to make this one-time adjustment to the tax return, please note the following:
+If you and your CPA make a one-time adjustment to the tax return, please note the following:

-4. Inventory and COGS Adjustments - If you've already reconciled your inventory balance to the end of 2024, no further adjustment is needed with respect to Cost of Goods Sold (COGS).
+- Inventory and COGS Adjustments - If you've already reconciled your inventory balance to the end of the year, no further adjustment is needed with respect to Cost of Goods Sold (COGS).

 Excited to do your bookkeeping?
 Didn't think so.